 AA: An obligor rated 'AA' has very strong capacity to meet its financial commitments.
-It differs from the highest-rated obligors only to a small is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories.
+It differs from the highest-rated obligors only to a small degree.

+A: An obligor rated 'A' has strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated

-A: An obligor rated 'A' has strong capacity to meet its financial commitments but commitments.
+BBB: An obligor rated 'BBB' has adequate capacity to meet its financial commitments.
 However, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitments.

-BBB: An obligor rated 'BBB' has adequate capacity to meet its financial stability and to limit exposure to principal losses due to credit risk.
+BBB-: An obligor rated 'BBB-" demonstrates adequate capacity to maintain principal stability and to limit exposure to principal losses due to credit risk.
 However, adverse economic conditions or changing circumstances are more likely to lead to a reduced capacity to maintain principal stability.